Elswork History, Family Crest & Coats of Arms

-Anglo-Saxon name Elswork come from when the family resided in Cambridgeshire, where they derived their name from the place-name Elsworth.
+The roots of the Anglo-Saxon name Elswork come from when the family resided in Cambridgeshire, where they derived their name from the place-name Elsworth.
 The place-name is derived from the Old English personal name Eli and worth, an Old English word for farm.
 The place-name translated literally as Eli's farm.
-CITATION[CLOSE]

 Early Origins of the Elswork family

-Another 315 words (22 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Elswork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elswork research.
+Another 158 words (11 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Elswork History in all our PDF Extended History products and printed products wherever possible.

 Elswork Spelling Variations